The Sussex Produce Company is a beautiful farm shop located in the centre of Steyning High Street.

 Now a small chain of two independent food shops/ cafess, owner Nick Hempleman sources the highest quality food and drink from across Sussex and he is widely recognised as stocking the largest range of locally made products in the county.

-Can you tell us why and when you started the Sussex Produce Company?
+Can you talk us through the early days of Sussex Produce Company?

-We then opened a second site down in Goring in April this year which is just a shop but we are looking to make this into a farm shop because one of the things that works really well in Steyning is events so we work very closely with some of the London publishers to hold book launches here with Authors such as Mary Berry, Pru Leith, Hemsley and Hemsley and Carol Klein.
-We also did a great Halloween night here for the kids with a magician.
+We then opened a second site down in Goring in April this year which is just a shop but we are looking to make this into a farm shop because one of the things that work really well in Steyning is events.

 So people can come here for breakfast, do a little shopping and support a local business?

 Yes, absolutely.
 But not just support us, support the rest of the High Street also.
 Steyning is one of those rare high streets.
 It is either cutting edge or really old fashioned and we have two butchers, a baker, a fishmonger and a deli.
 Meaning you can still do all your shopping on the high street in the way you could before supermarkets came in and destroyed them.
 We have great pubs and the South Downs near for great walks.

 We don’t want to be a big chain so it is sort of hospitality how it used to be.
 We are open 7 days a week for Breakfast and Lunch and on Sundays we do Roast Dinner with a Jazz pianist playing.
 We also do events in the evenings like wine tasting.

 I am a great believer in the High Street, and I absolutely am passionately convinced it is going to have a renaissance.
 I think people are sick and tired of going to big hypermarket stores and although shopping online is here to stay, I think when people actually want to have some leisure time they don’t want to be anonymous.